-Florida Landlords are always asking our office the same question during the Coronavirus: When can I Evict my Tenant that has not paid rent?
-While we understand the Frustration, Evictions for non payment of rent cannot proceed until June 3, 2020.
-However, Landlords can still can Evict for Non-Monetary Violations and Termination of Month-to-Month Tenancies.
-A Landlord’s Ability to Evict during the Coronavirus has been effected but it is still possible.
+Landlords ask the same question during this Pandemic: When can I Evict my Tenant that has not paid rent?
+The most recent Governor’s order now allows for the Removal of Tenants that have failed to pay rent.
+In addition, they can file for Non-Monetary Violations, Commercial Evictions and, Termination of Month-to-Month Leases.
+While a Landlord’s Ability to Evict during the Coronavirus has been effected it is still possible.

 When Can A Landlord Evict A Tenant During The Stay On Evictions Due To The Coronavirus?

-The Governor’s Order does not prohibit Landlords from filing Evictions under the following circumstances:
+The Order does not prohibit Evictions under the following circumstances:

 A Tenant must comply with the terms of the lease that are not related to rent.
-Florida Statute Chapter 83.56 states that if they fails to comply with Florida Statute Chapter 83.52, the Landlord can send them a notice that gives them 7 days to cure the non-compliance.
-However, there are two types of Non Compliances: Curable and Non-Curable violations.
+83.56 states that if they fail to comply with 83.52, the Landlord can send them a notice to cure.
+There are two types of Non Compliances: Curable and Non-Curable violations.

 - Permitting unauthorized pets, guests, or vehicles